perlundq/yajsync/README.md

 metadata of a device file or trying to create a device file.
 The reason for this is the inability to handle device files in Java.
 We still want to support these options in order to be able to support --archive.

+yajsync is compliant with at least rsync version 3.0.9.

 Features